 Always refer to your vehicle’s owner manual for recommended procedures and maintenance schedules.

-- Do have a first-aid kit handy.
+- Have a first-aid kit and fire extinguisher nearby.

 - Don’t run the engine without proper ventilation.